How to Advertise on Fort Myers Radio

 - Increase the number of times a consumer is exposed (frequency) to an advertising campaign by using fewer radio stations.
 Used for branding objectives.

-When a Southwest Florida small business owner considers advertising on Fort Myers and Naples radio, the information needed to make an informed station selection can be secured from a reputable radio account executive.
+When a Fort Myers-Naples area small business owner considers advertising on local radio, the information needed to make an informed station selection can be secured from a reputable radio account executive.
 This information includes reach and frequency data from Nielsen; local listener profiles from Scarborough; and consumer insights from Gfk MRI.

 Step 3: Select the Right Time to Advertise on Fort Myers Radio

-The times of day a small business owner should advertise on Southwest Florida radio is determined by the campaign’s marketing objective and the budget for achieving it.
+The times of day a small business owner should advertise on Fort Myers radio is determined by the campaign’s marketing objective and the budget for achieving it.

 Radio stations breakdown the day into segments called dayparts:

-Listeners tune into Southwest Florida radio stations throughout the day, but the greatest concentration of listeners occurs on weekdays between 6:00am and 7:00pm.
-This is referred to as radio’s “prime time”.10
+Listeners tune-in to Fort Myers radio stations throughout the day, but the greatest concentration of listeners occurs on weekdays between 6:00am and 7:00pm.
+This is referred to as radio’s “prime time”.

-Consumers in Fort Myers and Naples spend close to 16 hours per week listening to their favorite radio stations.
-This equates to more than 2 hours per day.11
+Consumers in Southwest Florida spend close to 14 hours per week listening to their favorite radio stations.
+This equates to approximately two hours per day.

 Achieving a branding objective requires frequency of message among the target consumers.
 To build effective frequency, a business owner should concentrate commercials during specific dayparts over an extended timeframe.